-Melosine Erxmeyer born in Walzrode, Germany in 1848, immigrated to the Hoboken in December 1872 where she married Henry Blanck in 1874.
-Melosine Erxmeyer Blanck died in Hoboken in 1925.
+Melusine Erxmeyer born in Walzrode, Germany in 1848, immigrated to the Hoboken in December 1872 where she married Henry Blanck in 1874.
+Melusine Erxmeyer Blanck died in Hoboken in 1925.

 Katharina Charlotte Wilhelmina Melusine 13 February 1846 of Heinrich Wilhelm Erxmeier and Johanne Dorothe Marie Hogrefe Meinerdingen, Walsrode-Vorbruck (Ev.- Luth.
 Kirchengemeinde Walsrode Febuary 2006)

-Katherina Charlotte Wilhemine Mulusine Erxmeyer baptized in Meinerdingen, Walsrode-Vorbruck 13 February 1846 and baptized February 22, 1846in Hilperdingen, father Heinrich Erxmeyer "Kothenr" (farmer) and Dorothe Hogrefe, St Georg Kirche in Meinerdingen, witnesses, Katharina Ahrens, Charlotte Bartels, and Wilhelmine Niemaber, Meinerdingen Ev Luth Chruch April 2007.
+Katherina Charlotte Wilhemine Melusine Erxmeyer baptized in Meinerdingen, Walsrode-Vorbruck 13 February 1846 and baptized February 22, 1846 in Hilperdingen, father Heinrich Erxmeyer "Kothenr" (farmer) and Dorothe Hogrefe, St Georg Kirche in Meinerdingen, witnesses, Katharina Ahrens, Charlotte Bartels, and Wilhelmine Niemaber, Meinerdingen Ev Luth Chruch April 2007.

 US records indicate that Melusine Erxmeyer was born in Walzrode, Hannover, Germany on February 13, 1848, the daughter of Henry Erxmeyer and Dorethe Hogrefe.

-Melusine Erxmeyer, age 26, emigrated to the United States with a one month old, unnamed, female infant aboard the Bremen from Bremen to New York.
+Melusine Erxmeyer, age 26, emigrated to the United States unnamed, female baby age "1" aboard the Bremen from Bremen to New York.
 They arrived on December 26, 1872.
-It would appear that Melusine's daughter, Minnie, was born on board the ship.
-There is a notation on the bottom of the manifest that says, "One infant born at sea."
-Looking through the list of passengers, Minnie is the only infant of less that six months.
-The manifest lists Melosine Erxmeyer, age 26 and baby Erxmeyer, age 1 month.
+The manifest lists Melusine Erxmeyer, age 26 and baby Erxmeyer, age "1".
 This information was taken the ship manifest of the Bremen.
+There were 273 passengers on board.

 The Marriage of Melusine Erxmeyer and Henry Blanck